Summary✨

 Ncell on Subscription Model

 Further, he said that “Users get higher validity and won’t need to worry about subscribing to packs every 28 days anymore.
-Subscribers who use services for free would have to begin paying a nominal fee for mobile subscription.
+Subscribers who use services for free would have to begin paying a nominal fee for a mobile subscription.

 “It’s the need of the hour to jointly work out a modality proactively,” he declared.